-A Proof set is a collection of Proof coins from one particular year.
+A Proof set is a collection of Proof coins from one particular year or a collection of special Proof commemorative coins issued together in a set.
 The set can be officially marketed by the issuing mint as a "set" or can be individually assembled by a dealer or collector from Proof coins purchased separately.
 The coins contained in a Proof set are special specimen strikings for presentation, souvenir, exhibition or other numismatic purposes.

 The term Proof refers to a special method of manufacture that brings out the finest detail of the coin's design and results in the highest quality coins available.
 The earliest known United States Proof coins are dated 1801.
 However, it is believed that these coins were struck in later years using dies with the 1801 date.
 Before 1856, Proof coins were only made by special request.
 Therefore, they are very rare and expensive.

 Proof coins minted from 1856 until 1936 have a brilliant mirror-like field with contrasting frosted devices.
 During this time Proof mintages ranged from approximately twenty coins to a few hundred. these coins are very rare and expensive in today's coin market.

 From 1908 until 1916, and a few 1921 and 1922 silver dollars, the United States Mint produced Matte Proof coins.
 These coins have a granular or sandblasted surface instead of the mirror fields with frosted devices.
 In 1998 the mint produced a special silver Kennedy half dollar with the Matte Proof finish.

 Currently, Proof coins are made at the Philadelphia, San Francisco or West Point mint facilities.
 However, the Denver mint facility did produce one proof coin, a ten-dollar gold eagle in 1984 for the Los Angeles XXII Olympiad - Olympic Torch commemorative coin.
 Using modern high-tech equipment and processes all Proof coins now have mirrored surfaces contrasting with frosted designs (also known as cameo).

 Early Proof Sets